kowshik226/project1/README.md

-Seattle vs Boston AirBnb Data
+Analysis of Boston AirBnb Data

 Analysis from Airbnb, Seattle and Boston listing data for gaining some business related insights